top of page

 Report Bias

-A bias incident is an act or behavior motivated by the offender’s bias against facets of another’s identity.
+You deserve a community free of bias and discrimination—or any acts or behaviors motivated by the offender’s bias against facets of another’s identity.
 Bias occurs whether the act is intentional or unintentional.
+Bias may be directed toward an individual or group.
+And bias may contribute to creating an unsafe or unwelcoming environment.

-You should report bias when you experience or witness something that you think the University should know about.
+Please report bias when you experience or witness something that you think the University should know about.
 You can learn more about reporting bias here, or you can report bias by filling out this form.

 Especially in this moment I would strongly encourage you to resist and respond to racism and other forms of bias in whatever ways you can, and at the very least anonymous reporting is something everyone can do.